In-Depth Tutorial for Mastering React Error Boundaries

 Fallback UI

-• Try-Catch: You can handle the error and decide what to render based on the error.
+• Try-Catch: You can decide what to show based on the error, but you need to write that logic manually.

 Error Propagation